Simon's Town Museum: Development of Simon's Town

 From its earliest days Simon's Town was very cosmopolitan in nature.
-Consequently, the Museum depicts pre-colonial history, the establishment of the refreshment station at Simon's Bay by the Dutch East India Company in 1743 and the First and Second British Occupations, from 1795 to 1803 and 1806 to 1957 respectively.
-The Royal Navy established a permanent base at Simon's Town in 1813 and its 144-year presence, rocketed Simon's Town from a tiny, seasonal backwater, to a thriving, bustling, internationally renowned seaport, attracting immigrants from around the globe.
-The diverse community that developed over more than 200 years, shared a unique history, heritage and traditions.
+Consequently, the museum depicts pre-colonial history, the establishment of the refreshment station at Simon's Bay by the Dutch East India Company in 1743 and the First and Second British Occupations, from 1795 to 1803 and 1806 to 1957 respectively.
+The Royal Navy established a permanent base at Simon's Town in 1813 and remained for 144 years.

 Apartheid

 The greatest tragedy to befall the people of Simon's Town, was the Forced Removals under the Group Areas Act by the Apartheid government in 1967.
 It led to the devastation of the Simon's Town community.
 One of the Simon's Town Museum's most important undertakings has been Project Phoenix.
-It was launched in 1996 to record and preserve the history of the former residents of Simon's Town and added much new material to the Museum's collection.
-Former residents, museum staff and volunteers meet regularly and work together to ensure that the Museum's collections become more representative of the Simon's Town community.
+It was launched in 1996 to record and preserve the history of the former residents of Simon's Town and added much new material to the museum's collection.
+Former residents, museum staff and volunteers meet regularly and work together to ensure that the museum's collections become more representative of the Simon's Town community.